Austin Estate Planning Attorneys

 - Education Trusts

 - Testamentary Trusts

 - Premarital Agreements

 - Business Succession Planning

-At The Schwab Law Firm, we want to help you protect your loved ones from the consequences of your death as thoroughly as possible.
-Should you require estate planning or probate services you don’t see listed above, please reach out to us to learn more about our services.
+Our qualified estate planning attorneys want to help you protect your loved ones as thoroughly as possible.
+Should you require estate planning or probate services you don’t see listed above, please reach out to us to learn more about how we can assist you.

 If you have any amount of wealth or any possessions you wish to pass on to your loved ones, one of the biggest mistakes you can make is never developing a plan to make sure it happens.

 When people die intestate – without an estate plan or even a basic will – their state’s intestacy laws determine how their assets and property will be divided, often favoring spousal or parent-child relationships for inheritance.
 Not to mention, your loved ones may be forced to deal with a particularly complicated and costly probate process.